European foreign policy of the Chamberlain ministry: 1938: Appeasement and alternatives

-Chamberlain believed passionately in peace for many reasons, most of which are discussed in the article appeasement, and thought his duty to be Britain's leader to maintain stability in Europe.
+Chamberlain believed passionately in peace for many reasons, most of which are discussed in the article appeasement, and thought it his duty as Britain's leader to maintain stability in Europe.
 Like many people in Britain and elsewhere, he thought that the best way to deal with Germany's belligerence was to treat it with kindness and to meet its demands.
 He also believed that the leaders of people are essentially rational beings and so Hitler must be rational as well.
 Most historians believe that Chamberlain, in holding to these views, pursued the policy of appeasement far longer than was justifiable, but it is not exactly clear whether any course could have averted war and whether the outcome would have been any better had armed hostilities begun earlier.
 France was also unwilling to commit its forces, and there were no other effective allies.
 Italy had joined the Pact of Steel, the Soviet Union had signed a non-aggression pact and the United States was still officially neutral.
 Chamberlain's foreign policies have been the subject of intense debate for more than 70 years among academics, politicians, and diplomats.
-Historians' assessments have ranged from condemnation for allowing Germany to grow too strong to the judgment that Germany was so strong that it might well win a war and that postponing that showdown to be in the best interests of Britain.
+Historians' assessments have ranged from condemnation for allowing Germany to grow too strong to the judgment that Germany was so strong that it might well win a war and that postponing that showdown was in the best interests of Britain.

 The historian Andrew Roberts argued in 2019, "Indeed, it is the generally accepted view in Britain today that they were right at least to have tried".